Welcome!

 → Climate change and its nonlinear macroeconomic effects

-→ Climate-energy-macro nexus under geopolitical fragmentation
+→ Climate-energy-macro nexus under geopolitical uncertainty

-→ Inflation dynamics and heterogeneity
+→ Demography and Inflation dynamics

 → Central bank policies, climate finance, and energy transition